-A visit to Hickory Run State Park in White Haven, PA gives you access to the incredible foothills of the famed Pocono Mountains.
-20,000 years ago, this park was once covered in ice by a glacier at least a mile thick.
-When the ice melted, it left rocks and other various debris that created what is called "moraine landscape".
-Set up your RV at the park campground and head out to see Boulder Field, a National Natural Landmark.
-As you walk across this remarkable field for yourself, you’ll be in absolute awe at nature’s power.
+A visit to Hickory Run State Park in Luzerne County, Pennslyvania, gives you access to the incredible foothills of the famed Pocono Mountains.
+Twenty thousand years ago, this park was once covered in ice by a glacier at least a mile thick.
+When the ice melted, it left rocks and other various debris that created what is called "moraine landscape."

-There are over 40 miles of trails to explore at the park and if Boulder Field isn’t enough for you, you’ll surely be impressed with Hawk Falls.
-In the summer when it’s hot, go for a swim at the Sand Spring Lake or if you enjoy fishing, head over to Hickory Run or Mud Run to cast a line.
+There are over 40 miles of trails to explore at the park, and if the National Natural Landmark Boulder Field isn’t enough for you, you’ll surely be impressed with Hawk Falls.
+In the summer, when it’s hot, go for a swim at the Sand Spring Lake, or if you enjoy fishing, head over to Hickory Run or Mud Run to cast a line.
 Other popular activities within the park include picnicking, playing a round of disc golf, wildlife viewing, snowshoeing, and cross-country skiing.

 When deciding on the perfect time to visit Hickory Run State Park, be aware that the winters in the region can be pretty harsh, with temperatures dropping into the teens.
 Summers, on the other hand, are very enjoyable, averaging in the upper 70s.
 The fantastic campground at the park is suitable for RVs up to 40 feet in length and features full-hookup, electric-only, and primitive sites, so you have plenty of options as to where you can stay.
-Hickory Run State Park stays open all year round, so you can visit anytime you wish--park your rig and enjoy the best of every season.
+Hickory Run State Park remains open all year round, so you can visit anytime you wish.
+Park your rig and enjoy the best of every season!

 There are parking lots at trailheads that are perfect for your smaller vehicle, but not recommended for RVs.
-The picnic and day use area has a much larger parking area that should suit your RV just fine.
+The picnic and day-use area has a much larger parking area that should suit your RV just fine.
 Once the park is full though, there are no overflow parking options.
 If you are staying at the park, it is recommended that you park your rig in the campground and not in the parking lots.

 If you’re looking for something a little different than staying in the RV, you have the option to stay in a cottage.
 There are three regular cottages and two deluxe cottages to choose from.
 The regular cottages can sleep up to five people, and have the basic necessities.
 The deluxe cabins have a little more, such as a kitchen stove and refrigerator.
 Both types of cabins have electricity and heat, but no running water or restrooms.
 Luckily, there are shower and restroom facilities nearby, along with potable water and rustic pit-latrines that you can use.

-There is lots of wildlife that resides here in the park, and if you’re lucky you might be able to spot some animals.
+There are lots of wildlife that reside here in the park, and if you’re lucky you might be able to spot some animals.
 Black bears are pretty common, but if you see one, don’t get too close to it.
 Many people also come to the park to go birdwatching.
 There are many different species of birds that you might get to see, and identifying them all can be a lot of fun.
 If you need any advice on the best places to do some wildlife viewing in the park, you can ask one of the friendly park rangers for their advice.

-When it’s warm enough, Sand Spring Lake is the perfect place to go for a swim.
+When it’s warm enough, Sand Spring Lake is the perfect place to cool off and go for a swim.
 Get to experience the sand between your toes at this beach and cool off in the refreshing water.
 You can also get snacks, drinks, and ice cream at the snack bar located here.
 The park is also home to a swimming pool, however, only those staying at the group cabins are permitted to use it throughout their stay.

-If you’re looking for the perfect spot to have a family get together, there are lots of picnic tables scattered throughout the park that you can freely choose from.
+If you’re looking for the perfect spot to have a family get together, there are lots of picnic tables scattered throughout the park that you are welcome to use completely free of charge.
 There is a bigger picnic area by the lake, and you can enjoy the water and a few games of disc golf while you’re there.
 If that’s not big enough, you can reserve the pavilion up to 11 months in advance for those visiting with larger groups.

 There are all kinds of hiking trails available here in the park for you to enjoy.
-The trials range in difficulty level, but whether you’re an expert hiker or a beginner, you’ll have access to stunning views and peaceful nature.
+The trails range in difficulty level, but whether you’re an expert hiker or a beginner, you’ll have access to stunning views and peaceful nature.
 You won’t run out of new scenery either, as there are over 40 miles of trails to explore.
 The most popular time to go hiking is during the early summer months when the plants in the area are in full bloom.